Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Results

-In the above analysis, we have taken KK-modes up to 4.
-Higher modes will definitely lead to higher dimensional matrices.
+In this case, apart from the overlap integral $I^{n}$, additionally there are other overlap integrals arising from the different combinations of KK-numbers given in Eq.~\ref{In} (e.g. $I^{nnmm}$ of Eq.~\ref{Innmm}) that result in the breakdown of unitarity.
+Here also, we have taken KK-modes up to 4 and the inclusion of higher KK-modes will definitely lead to higher dimensional matrices.
 These higher dimensional matrices would result in the unitarity violation at relatively lower value of $R_{\phi}$.
-In the above analysis, since Eq.~\ref{mat} gives most stringent upper bound on $R_{\phi}$, we will extend our analysis with higher KK modes with this basis only.
-Fig.~\ref{Rphi_vs_n} shows that the upper bound on $R_{\phi}$ decreases with increasing KK modes.
-If $n_{max}$ be the maximum KK number taken, the dimension of the matrix would be $\{2(n_{max}+1)^{2} \times 2(n_{max}+1)^{2}\}$.
+In the above analysis, since Eq.~\ref{mat} gives the most stringent upper bound on $R_{\phi}$, we will extend our analysis with higher KK-modes with its corresponding basis only.
+Fig.~\ref{Rphi_vs_n} shows that the upper bound on $R_{\phi}$ decreases with increasing KK-modes.
+If $n_{max}$ be the maximum KK-number taken, the dimension of the matrix would be $\{2(n_{max}+1)^{2} \times 2(n_{max}+1)^{2}\}$.
+To generate the $t^{0}$ matrices for different KK-modes and to obtain their corresponding eigenvalues numerically, we have used in-house \textsc{Mathematica} and \texttt{Python} codes.
 Fig.~\ref{Rphi_vs_n} shows, if $n_{max}$ is $25$ the upper bound on $R_{\phi}$ falls down to nearly one.
-It also exhibits the fact that KK number from 18 onwards the values of $R_{\phi}$ resulting the breakdown of unitarity are more closely spaced.
-Clearly, inclusion of more higher modes, i.e. KK number from 26 onwards, will not change drastically the upper bound on $R_{\phi}$.
+It also exhibits the fact that KK-number from 18 onwards the values of $R_{\phi}$ resulting the breakdown of unitarity are more closely spaced.
+Clearly, inclusion of more higher modes, i.e. KK-number from 26 onwards, will not change significantly the upper bound on $R_{\phi}$.

 However, in Refs.~\cite{Jha:2014faa, Dey:2016cve} it has been shown explicitly that in radiative analysis higher modes from 5 or 6 onwards will not change the physical amplitude significantly.
 In those cases, the upper bound on $R_{\phi}$ can be taken as $19$, as for $n_{max}=5$ the violation would occur at $R_{\phi} \sim 20$.
-But alover, it is not possible to determine the upper bound on $n$ from unitarity analysis which can be done in some other five dimensional theories.
+But allover, it is not possible to determine the upper bound on $n$ from unitarity analysis which can be done in some other five dimensional theories.
 In Ref.~\cite{SekharChivukula:2001hz}, it has been shown that for a fixed value of $R^{-1}$ one can find a lower bound on the number of KK-mode $n$ as

 for a five dimensional $SU(N)$ Yang-Mills theory.
 In our case, i.e., in nmUED, the scenario is somewhat more nontrivial as there are also BLKT parameters which were absent in simple universal extra dimensional theories.
 In that case, the normalized four-dimensional gauge-singlet $s$-wave amplitude $a_{0}(n,n \rightarrow m,m)$ of Ref.~\cite{SekharChivukula:2001hz}, will be modified by some overlap integrals as